4fmd/lean-techniques-technical-showcase/README.md

 Development on this project has **NOT** been tested on Windows or macOS.

-#### Building for Development

 Development for this project can be done using either `npm` or `yarn`.

 #### `npm` vs `yarn`

 Both `npm` and `yarn` were used during the development of this project.
 Continued development can use either or decide to use only one.
 Since both package managers were used `package-lock.json` and `yarn.lock` files are included.

 When switching between package managers it is recommended to clear their cache, remove the lock files, and perform an install.